savchenkoyana/Nbody/README.md

 >
 > Alternatively, you might want to add the command above (with the full path to `nemo_start.sh`) at the end of your `.bashrc` file.

-For more info about NEMO see [NEMO's user guide](https://astronemo.readthedocs.io/en/latest/) and [NEMO's official documentations](https://teuben.github.io/nemo/man_html/whatis.html)
+For more info about NEMO see [NEMO's official documentation](https://astronemo.readthedocs.io/en/latest/) and [NEMO's github pages](https://teuben.github.io/nemo/)

 ## Install Agama